aarong/feedme-client/DEV.md

 Transport objects abstract away the specifics of the messaging connection between the client and the server.
-A transport object is injected into the client at initialization.
+A transport object is injected into the client library at initialization.

-Transport objects must implement the following interface and behavior in order to function correctly with the client.
-The client object interacts with transports through a wrapper that aims to detect invalid behavior and emits a client `transportError` event if the transport does something unexpected.
+Transport objects must implement the following interface and behavior in order to function correctly with the client library.
+The client library interacts with transport objects through a wrapper that aims to detect invalid behavior and emits a `transportError` event if the transport does something unexpected.

 ### Fundamentals

-Transport objects must be able to exchange `string` messages across a client-server connection.
+Once connected, transport objects must be able to exchange `string` messages across the client-server connection.
 Messages must be received by the other side in the order that they were sent.

 Transport objects must be traditional Javascript event emitters.
-Specifically, they must implement `transport.on(eventName, eventListenerFunction)` and emit events to subscribed listeners as described below.
+Specifically, they must implement `transport.on(eventName, eventListenerFunction)` and must emit events to subscribed listeners as described below.

-Connection and messaging timeout functionality is implemented at the client level, so transports should not implement their own (they should be patient).
+Connection timeout functionality is implemented by the client library, so transports should generally not implement their own.

 ### Transport States